Knight's Cross of the Iron Cross: Knight's Cross with Oak Leaves and Swords

 The Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern) was instituted on 15 July 1941.
-The Oak Leaves with Swords clasp was similar in appearance to the Oak Leaves clasp with the exception that a pair of crossed swords were soldered to the base of the Oak Leaves.
+The Oak Leaves with Swords clasp was similar in appearance to the Oak Leaves clasp, with the exception that a pair of crossed swords was soldered to the base of the Oak Leaves.